 Pinoys are used to seeking out cash lending from loan sharks in the past decades.
 This is what Pinoys fondly call FIVE-SIX.
-Over the past few years, people are now starting to realize that instead of getting themselves financially better through the loan, it only puts them at a more disadvantaged position because of the overwhelming interest.
+Over the past few years, people are now starting to realize that instead of getting themselves financially better through the loan, it only puts them in a more disadvantaged position because of the overwhelming interest.

 Thanks to advancements in education and technology, people are not more informed about the regularized lending institutions around them.